microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-06.md

 Now that you've created the pipeline, it's time to run it.

 > [!NOTE]
-> It can take several minutes for the consent request to appear, and it is not uncommon for the entire process (start, requesting consent, and after approving the consent completing the pipeline run) to take over 40 minutes.
+> It can take several minutes for the consent request to appear, and it's not uncommon for the entire process (start, requesting consent, and after approving the consent completing the pipeline run) to take over 40 minutes.

 1. In the Azure Synapse Analytics designer, with the pipeline open, select **Add trigger > Trigger Now**, and then choose **OK**.